Neuropharmacology & Neurotherapeutics

 • Iatrogenic etiologies of sciatic neuropathy include complications from total hip arthroplasty and intragluteal injections. |

 The sciatic nerve is the largest diameter peripheral nerve in the body.
 It also has the longest course with many potential sites of compression or injury.
 It is composed of a lateral and medial division enclosed in a common sheath, with no exchange of fascicles.
 The lateral division is the common fibular nerve or the lateral popliteal nerve, and the medial division is the tibial nerve or the medial popliteal nerve.
-Usually, these two divisions of the sciatic nerve split near the popliteal fossa but anatomic variations occur in approximately 10% of individuals (56).
+Usually, these two divisions of the sciatic nerve split near the popliteal fossa, but anatomic variations occur in approximately 10% of individuals (57).

 The tibial nerve also contributes, along with the obturator nerve, to innervating the adductor magnus muscle.
-The sciatic nerve divides into common fibular and tibial nerves at or up to about 11 cm above the popliteal fossa crease (107).
+The sciatic nerve divides into common fibular and tibial nerves at or up to about 11 cm above the popliteal fossa crease (111).

 In the popliteal fossa, the common fibular nerve gives off the lateral sural cutaneous nerve of the calf, which innervates the skin over the upper third of the lateral aspect of the leg.
-Then, it winds around the fibular neck and passes through a tendinous tunnel between the edge of the fibularis longus muscle and the fibula (the fibular tunnel).
+Then, the common fibular nerve winds around the fibular neck and passes through a tendinous tunnel between the edge of the fibularis longus muscle and the fibula (the fibular tunnel).
 Near this point, the common fibular nerve divides into superficial and deep branches.
-The superficial fibular nerve innervates the fibularis longus and brevis and the skin of the lower two-thirds of the lateral aspect of the leg and the dorsum of the foot.
-The deep fibular is primarily motor; it innervates the ankle and toe extensors (tibialis anterior, extensor hallucis longus and brevis, extensor digitorum longus and brevis) and peroneus tertius in addition to the skin of the web space between the first and second toes.
+The superficial fibular nerve innervates the fibularis longus and brevis and the skin of the lower two-thirds of the lateral aspect of the leg and the dorsum of the foot, sparing the web space between the first and second toes.
+The deep fibular nerve is primarily motor; it innervates the ankle and toe extensors (tibialis anterior, extensor hallucis longus and brevis, extensor digitorum longus and brevis) and peroneus tertius.
+Its sensory branch supplies sensation to the skin of the web space between the first and second toes.

 In the popliteal fossa, the tibial nerve gives off the sural nerve that innervates the lateral aspect of the lower leg and foot including the little toe.
-Due to anatomic variations and confusion regarding the terminology, the term sural nerve complex was coined to encompass the medial sural cutaneous, lateral sural cutaneous, fibular communicating, and sural nerve (75).
+Due to anatomic variations and confusion regarding the terminology, the term sural nerve complex was coined to encompass the medial sural cutaneous, lateral sural cutaneous, fibular communicating, and sural nerve (76).

 When in the calf, the tibial nerve innervates the gastrocnemius, soleus, tibialis posterior, flexor digitorum profundus, and flexor hallucis longus muscles.

 At the medial aspect of the ankle, the tibial nerve passes through the tarsal tunnel and divides into its three terminal branches at, or slightly distal to, the tunnel.
-These three branches are: (1) the calcaneal branch, a purely sensory nerve, that innervates the skin of the sole of the heel; (2) the medial plantar nerve that innervates the abductor hallucis, flexor digitorum brevis, and flexor hallucis brevis in addition to the skin of the medial sole and, at least, the medial three toes; and (3) the lateral plantar nerve that innervates the abductor digiti quinti pedis, flexor digiti quinti pedis, adductor hallucis, and the interossei in addition to the skin of the lateral sole and two lateral toes.
+These three branches are: (1) the calcaneal branch, a purely sensory nerve, that innervates the skin of the sole of the heel; (2) the medial plantar nerve that innervates the abductor hallucis, flexor digitorum brevis, and flexor hallucis brevis in addition to the skin of the medial sole and, at least, the medial three toes; and (3) the lateral plantar nerve that innervates the abductor digiti quinti pedis, flexor digiti quinti pedis, adductor hallucis, and the interossei in addition to the skin of the lateral sole and lateral two toes.

-It has long been observed that partial sciatic nerve injuries usually affect the lateral division (common fibular nerve) more severely than the medial division (tibial nerve) (97; 98; 37).
+It has long been observed that partial sciatic nerve injuries usually affect the lateral division (common fibular nerve) more severely than the medial division (tibial nerve) (100; 101; 37).
 Less frequently, the common fibular nerve is the only component affected, mimicking a distal common fibular nerve lesion (47).
 It is believed that the greater vulnerability of the fibular division is due to the following:

 (1) The difference in the fascicular pattern and cushioning effect of the epineurium between the two divisions; the tibial nerve has many fascicles distributed between elastic epineural tissue, whereas the fibular nerve is composed of fewer fascicles with limited supportive tissue. | |

-(2) The difference in the anatomical course between these two nerves: the tibial nerve is loosely fixed posteriorly, whereas the fibular nerve is taut and secured at the sciatic notch proximally, and the fibular neck distally.
+(2) The difference in the anatomical course between these two nerves: the tibial nerve is loosely fixed posteriorly, whereas the fibular nerve is taut and secured at the sciatic notch proximally and the fibular neck distally.
 Consequently, traction of the sciatic nerve results in more damage to the fibular than the tibial nerve in the thigh. |

 The sciatic nerve is predisposed to injury due to its close proximity to the hip joint and its relatively long course from the sciatic notch to the popliteal fossa.
-Sciatic neuropathy is most commonly caused by stretching around the hip during surgical procedures.
+Sciatic neuropathy is most commonly caused by traction around the hip during surgical procedures.
 Other causes include external compression, injection injuries, vasculitis, neoplasm, and penetrating injuries.
-The following is a list of causes of sciatic neuropathies (91; 37):
+The following is a list of causes of sciatic neuropathies (93; 37):

 (3) Other iatrogenic and related causes.
-Sciatic neuropathy has also been reported in the setting of an advanced decubitus ulcer (44), radiation injury after treatment for a thigh adductor compartment tumor (36), postoperative inflammatory neuropathy (17), sciatic nerve block through the anterior approach (92), popliteal nerve block (07), and cosmetic gluteal fat grafting (105).
+Sciatic neuropathy has also been reported in the setting of an advanced decubitus ulcer (44), radiation injury after treatment for a thigh adductor compartment tumor (36), postoperative inflammatory neuropathy (17), sciatic nerve block through the anterior approach (94), popliteal nerve block (07), and cosmetic gluteal fat grafting (109).

 (4) External compression.
 Prolonged compression of the buttocks or posterior thigh may occur with patients in coma, during operations (such as craniotomy), or from prolonged sitting (24).
 “Toilet bowl palsy” of the sciatic nerve(s) is analogous to “Saturday night palsy” of the radial nerve.
 Tyrell and colleagues reported two cases of intoxicated patients who had sciatic nerve damage after falling asleep on the toilet bowl and awakening several hours later with both buttocks stuck in the toilet bowl.
-Both the patients had sciatic nerve damage, which may be due to direct pressure at the sciatic notch or compartment syndrome (101).
-Another cause occurs due to immobility in patients with spinal cord injury, particularly those with quadriplegia, in which sciatic nerve compression is the most common lower limb nerve entrapment (estimated to occur in 9% of spinal cord injury patients) (71).
-“Wallet neuritis” is caused by chronic sciatic nerve compression by a thick wallet carried in the ipsilateral back pocket (95).
-An unusual example of compression is with labor and delivery: a healthy parturient developed a left sciatic neuropathy after spinal anesthesia for caesarean section likely due to a wedge placement under her right buttock to tilt the pelvis (79).
+Both the patients had sciatic nerve damage, which may be due to direct pressure at the sciatic notch or compartment syndrome (105).
+Another cause occurs due to immobility in patients with spinal cord injury, particularly those with quadriplegia, in which sciatic nerve compression is the most common lower limb nerve entrapment (estimated to occur in 9% of spinal cord injury patients) (72).
+“Wallet neuritis” is caused by chronic sciatic nerve compression by a thick wallet carried in the ipsilateral back pocket (97).
+An unusual example of sciatic compression occurred with labor and delivery: a healthy parturient developed a left sciatic neuropathy after spinal anesthesia for caesarean section likely due to a wedge placement under her right buttock to tilt the pelvis (81).
 The “hanging leg syndrome” has been coined for a patient who awoke from an intoxication-induced coma to report bilateral leg paralysis.
-This appeared to be due to severe bilateral femoral neuropathies at the inguinal ligaments in combination with severe bilateral proximal sciatic neuropathies due to compression near the gluteal sulci (90).
+This appeared to be due to severe bilateral femoral neuropathies at the inguinal ligaments in combination with severe bilateral proximal sciatic neuropathies due to compression near the gluteal sulci (92).
 Prolonged sitting in a modified lotus position has also been reported as a cause of sciatic neuropathy.
 In yoga meditators, this leads to an entity called “lotus neuropathy” (16).
-A woman who fell asleep while performing yoga in a head-to-knees yoga position developed sciatic nerve compression (108).
+A woman who fell asleep while performing yoga in a head-to-knees yoga position developed sciatic nerve compression (112).

 (5) Gunshot, knife wound, and other penetrating trauma

 (8) Piriformis syndrome/deep gluteal syndrome.
 Piriformis syndrome, first described in 1928, has been a controversial disorder, with claims that it is both under- and over-diagnosed (40).
 Based on the close relation between the sciatic nerve and the piriformis muscle, it is proposed that leg pain ("sciatica") may be caused by compression of the sciatic nerve at the pelvic outlet by the piriformis muscle.
-The term “deep gluteal syndrome” was put forth to encompass piriformis syndrome and other causes of sciatic compression in the deep gluteal space, including the hamstring tendons (“hamstring syndrome”), fibrous bands containing blood vessels, gluteal muscles, gemelli-obturator internus complex, vascular abnormalities, and other space occupying lesions (86; 60; 77).
+The term “deep gluteal syndrome” was put forth to encompass piriformis syndrome and other causes of sciatic compression in the deep gluteal space, including the hamstring tendons (“hamstring syndrome”), fibrous bands containing blood vessels, gluteal muscles, gemelli-obturator internus complex, vascular abnormalities, and other space occupying lesions (88; 61; 78).

 (9) Neoplasms and infiltrative disorders.
 Tumors may cause sciatic neuropathy through either intrinsic (perineurioma, schwannoma, lipofibromatous hamartoma) or extrinsic (rhabdomyosarcoma, osteosarcoma, or hematological malignancies) means.
 Neoplasia should be a consideration, particularly in pediatric patients.
-In a 30-year series of sciatic neuropathy in pediatric patients, one institution described 10% of etiologies due to tumor (30; 63).
+In a 30-year series of sciatic neuropathy in pediatric patients, one institution described 10% of etiologies due to tumor (30; 64).
 Schwannoma of the sciatic nerve presents with a slow compression producing a combination of foot drop, sensory loss, and neuropathic pain.
-Schwannomas typically enhance with contrast administration on imaging (96).
+Schwannomas typically enhance with contrast administration on imaging (98).
 Magnetic resonance imaging of the sciatic nerve can be instrumental in defining the location and characterization of the lesion for possible surgical management.

-Intraneural perineuriomas are rare benign neoplasms that occur most frequently in the sciatic nerve (62).
-These were previously included under the vague term "localized hypertrophic neuropathy", but subsequent histologic studies further defined these lesions to be a variant of perineuriomas (82).
-Histological characteristics include whorled, pseudo-onion bulb formations with strong reactivity to endothelial membrane antigen but negative to Schwann cell marker S-100 (82).
-These tumors typically present in the first 4 decades of life with a slowly progressive, painless motor deficit, but sensory disturbances are also reported (62; 82).
-MRI can reveal a fusiform nerve swelling with preserved fascicular architecture and contrast enhancement (85; 82).
+Intraneural perineuriomas are rare benign neoplasms that occur most frequently in the sciatic nerve (63).
+These were previously included under the vague term "localized hypertrophic neuropathy", but subsequent histologic studies further defined these lesions to be a variant of perineuriomas (84).
+Histological characteristics include whorled, pseudo-onion bulb formations with strong reactivity to endothelial membrane antigen but negative to Schwann cell marker S-100 (84).
+These tumors typically present in the first 4 decades of life with a slowly progressive, painless motor deficit, but sensory disturbances are also reported (63; 84).
+MRI can reveal a fusiform nerve swelling with preserved fascicular architecture and contrast enhancement (87; 84).

 Sarcoidosis can present with granulomatous lesions of the sciatic nerve leading to foot drop (22).
-Rarely, amyloidoma has involved the sciatic nerve (82).
+Rarely, amyloidoma has involved the sciatic nerve (84).

 (11) Vasculitis.
 Sciatic neuropathy related to vasculitis represented 7.3% of cases in a series of nontraumatic sciatic neuropathies (19).
 Associated conditions included antineutrophil cytoplasmic antibody-associated vasculitis, microscopic polyangiitis, and system lupus erythematosus.
-Another reported case was associated with Churg-Strauss syndrome (68).
+Another reported case was associated with Churg-Strauss syndrome (69).

 (12) Ischemic monomelic neuropathy.
 Nerve ischemia due to acute or chronic large vessel occlusion is uncommon, probably due to extensive collateral circulation of peripheral nerve.
-It can, however, occur in the lower extremity with thromboembolic disease, particularly in the setting of creation of vascular access for hemodialysis (100), and rarely with spontaneous cryptic arterial occlusion (25).
+It can, however, occur in the lower extremity with thromboembolic disease, particularly in the setting of creation of vascular access for hemodialysis (104), and rarely with spontaneous cryptic arterial occlusion (25).

 Piriformis syndrome is more common in women, with a female to male ratio estimated to range from 2:1 to 6:1.
 It usually occurs between the third to fourth decade of life.
-Risk factors include trauma and repetitive use (94).
+Risk factors include trauma and repetitive use (96).

 • During operative procedures around the hip, such as total hip replacement, surgeons should be careful in stretching the sciatic nerve. | |

-• With intramuscular gluteal injections, the ventrogluteal rather than the dorsogluteal injection site has a more favorable safety profile (65). | |
+• With intramuscular gluteal injections, the ventrogluteal rather than the dorsogluteal injection site has a more favorable safety profile (66). | |

 • Intraoperative electrodiagnostic monitoring such as somatosensory evoked potentials is being used more commonly to monitor for nerve injury during procedures such as hip arthroplasty (43). |